 Te Rerenga Ora Iti, Waiariki, Te Reuroa, Waipapa

-Shortland Street, University, Constitution Hill
+Shortland Street, Emily Reserve, University of Auckland, Constitution Hill

 Today Shortland Street is dominated by a cluster of corporate buildings and heads past Emily Place towards The University of Auckland campus.
 Constitution Hill is a steep walk down past Waipapa marae.

 Emily Place reserve, now with its remnant pōhutukawa (native tree) glade and quiet demeanour is known as Te Rererenga-ora-iti meaning ‘the escape of a few survivors’.
 The name describes an incident where Ngāti Whātua forces drove their enemies off the headland and very few survived.
 The point was demolished to fill in Official Bay.
 Waiariki, the ‘chiefly waters’, was a puna (spring) that once flowed near the present-day High Court building.

 Waiariki was a key source of water for those who occupied papakāinga (settlements) in this area.

 Waipapa was a significant Māori fishing village which once stood near the intersection of Beach Road, Parnell Rise, Stanley Street and The Strand.